ChrisWhealy/parse-sap-odata/README.md

 If `cargo` detects a `build.rs` file in your project/crate, then it automatically populates the environment variable `OUT_DIR`.
 This variable then points to the directory into which all build script output is written.

-The default directory name will be `target/debug/build/<your_package_name>/out`, and this is where you can find the generated `struct` declarations for the OData service.
+The default directory name is `target/debug/build/<your_package_name>/out`, and this is where you can find the generated `struct` declarations for the OData service.

-You can specify your own value for `OUT_DIR` either by calling `cargo` with the `--out_dir` flag, or by creating your own `config.toml` file in the `./cargo` directory.
+You can specify your own value for `OUT_DIR` either by calling `cargo` with the `--out_dir` flag, or by creating your own `config.toml` file in the `./.cargo` directory.
 See [Cargo Configuration](https://doc.rust-lang.org/cargo/reference/config.html) for more details.

 ---